borenstein-lab/MUSiCC/README.rst

 ``pip install -U numpy scipy scikit-learn pandas``

-To install MUSiCC, simply download the package from https://github.com/omanor/MUSiCC/archive/master.zip
+**Installing MUSiCC:**

-This is a zip archive containing the following files/directories:
+To install MUSiCC, download the package from https://github.com/omanor/MUSiCC/archive/0.9.tar.gz

-- MUSiCC.py: The MUSiCC Python module
+After downloading MUSiCC, you’ll need to unzip the file.
+If you’ve downloaded the release version, do this with the following command:

-- test_MUSiCC.py: A test unit for the MUSiCC module
+``tar -xzf MUSiCC-0.9.tar.gz``

-- data/: A directory containing several data files MUSiCC requires to run properly.
+You’ll then change into the new MUSiCC directory as follows:

-- examples/: A directory containing examples of input and output files.
+``cd MUSiCC-0.9``

-- lic/COPYING.txt: A copy of the BSD License.
-This is required to be distributed with the MUSiCC package.
+and install using the following command:

-OR, install MUSiCC using the PyPI framework by running:
+``python setup.py install``

-``pip install -U numpy scipy scikit-learn pandas`` (for dependencies)
+ALTERNATIVELY, you can install MUSiCC directly from PyPI by running:

 ``pip install -U MUSiCC``